crap

 Parenthesis.
 Crap puts parenthesis around arguments in a linear fashion, if they are set off by two spaces. while _ _ a == b _ _ puts _ _ c is shorthand for while(a == b) puts(c).
 The convention works for most statements.
 It is often preferable to put parenthesis around things manually, as with logical operators and “truth y” value assignments.
 Those who dislike the feature do not have to use it, but it persists for the author’s convenience.

 Semicolons.
 Not usually necessary!
 If some line needs a semicolon for some reason, just add it manually.
-Lines that may need manual editing of semicolons are preprocessor statements like #define, //comments, and lines that end with any of the characters ` <>;,.”=*/&|^!.
+Lines that may need manual addition of semicolons are preprocessor statements like #define, //comments, and lines that end with any of the characters ` <>;,.”=*/&|^!.
 Purposely ending lines with one of those characters or a //comment` prevents unwanted semicolons.
 When all else fails, look at the examples and tests.

 Return.
 Again, crap adds a final return 0 only when main is used.
 In other words, please supply functions with return values.